Published: May 20, 2020

 Digital transformation is an answer to calls and changes in a business landscape, so a system integrator starts with complete business and system analysis.
 This phase requires the most effort and attention, as it includes:

-• business requirements analysis,
+• business requirements analysis

-• business processes analysis,
+• business processes analysis

-• business goals analysis,
+• business goals analysis

-• existing systems analysis,
+• existing systems analysis

-• business tasks analysis,
+• business tasks analysis

-• best practices research,
+• best practices research

-• negotiations with all stakeholders,
+• negotiations with all stakeholders

-• consultations on existing solutions,
+• consultations on existing solutions

-• recommendations on tools, software, techniques and methods,
+• recommendations on tools, software, techniques and methods

-• making a system integration plan,
+• making a system integration plan

-• specifying vendors of solutions.
+• specifying vendors of solutions

 System integration in action: methods and techniques

-Horizontal system integration
+Horizontal system integration diagram

-Vertical Integration
+Vertical Integration schematic diagram

 Star integration